open-policy-agent/conftest/README.md

 FAIL - deployment.yaml - Deployments are not allowed
 ```

-Cconftest isn't specific to Kubernetes.
+Conftest isn't specific to Kubernetes.
 It will happily let you write tests for any configuration files in a variety of different formats.

 See the [documentation](https://www.conftest.dev/) for [installation instructions](https://www.conftest.dev/install/) and
 more details about the features.
 For discussions and questions join us on the [Open Policy Agent Slack](https://slack.openpolicyagent.org/)